Multi-agent reinforcement learning for the control of three-dimensional Rayleigh-B\'enard convection: Conclusion

 Comparisons have also been made with proportional control (PC) using a range of coefficients of proportionality $K_p$.
 Results show that the DRL-based control outperforms PC.
 At \raa{}, PC achieves a $19.8\%$ \Nu{} reduction and at \rab{}, PC achieves a $6.8\%$ reduction, while DRL-based control achieves $23.5\%$ and $8.7\%$, respectively.
 Using DRL-based control, in a single training run, the agent learns a more complex control policy than PC, which includes actuator delays and magnitudes of control actions that are different across different segments.
 As the MARL strategy is adopted in this study, we also show that an agent trained on the $4\pi$ domain can be extended in application to control the RBC system at \raa{} in a domain of a larger size, \textit{i.e.}, $8\pi$-domain.
 Extending control to larger domains highlights the advantage that MARL can exploit translational invariances of the RBC system at \raa{}.

 These results open opportunities for a number of future investigations.
 Various configurations of agents can be adopted for the control of RBC at larger domains and larger \Ra{}.
 For example, instead of a single agent having as input the states corresponding to a single segment, a set of multiple neighbouring state segments can be assigned as the input state to a single agent.
 The input states would then contain information from a larger window of the domain that is influenced by the action imposed in the control segment.
 We are also working on investigating how the results presented here can be extended to higher \Ra{} cases, in which convection is both stronger and more chaotic.
+In other flow-control problems, DRL-based control has shown promising results in the turbulent regimes, such as 3D cylinders \cite{suarez2024active}, so one could also expect positive results for higher \Ra{} number cases.

+DRL-based control has shown promising results in the turbulent regimes for a 3D cylinder, as we see in e.g. flow control for the wake of 3D cylinder (Suarez et al. 2024)

+We believe that the present work is an important milestone that takes DRL from simple 2D cases \citep{vignon2023marlrbc} to complex non-stationary 3D cases.
+In the future, we will push this further to consider fully turbulent 3D cases, which are relevant for many industrial applications, such as chemical reactors, material manufacturing, and thermal energy systems, where maintaining stable temperature gradients and flow patterns is crucial in order to prevent undesirable instabilities and to enhance efficiency.
+In other examples such as thermal insulation of buildings, understanding the principles of control in RBC can be crucial to minimize the energy losses of the heating or cooling system.

-\bmhead{Acknowledgements} Part of the deep-learning-model training was enabled by resources provided by the National Academic Infrastructure for Supercomputing in Sweden (NAISS).
-Ricardo Vinuesa acknowledges financial support from ERC grant no. `2021-CoG-101043998, DEEPCONTROL'.
-Views and opinions expressed are however those of the author(s) only and do not necessarily reflect those of the European Union or the European Research Council.
+\bmhead{Acknowledgements} The authors extend their acknowledgement to the National Academic Infrastructure for Supercomputing in Sweden (NAISS) for resources provided for this study, and to the European Research Council (ERC) for financial support.
+Views and opinions expressed are those of the authors only and do not necessarily reflect those of the European Union or the European Research Council.
 Neither the European Union nor the granting authority can be held responsible for them.